BCG-BerlinConsultingGang/NeoNauts-Corp./Churn_Prediction_and_Clustering/README.md

 Churn and Clustering Method – NeoBank Analytics

-This notebook provides a full pipeline to analyze user churn behavior and cluster user profiles based on behavioral patterns. xIt is built to run in Google Colab using data extracted from BigQuery.
+This notebook provides a full pipeline to analyze user churn behavior and cluster user profiles based on behavioral patterns.
+It is built to run in Google Colab using data extracted from BigQuery.

 -> Contents